oral-health-and-disease-ontologies/DFA-nlp/README.md

 - If you use this in a paper, cite the underlying libraries (scikit-learn, corextopic, BERTopic, sentence-transformers, UMAP, HDBSCAN) and your data sources (SAGE Encyclopedia, McNeil & Berryman, McNeil & Randall).

 ---

-## 11) One‑sentence summary for your professor

-> “We ingest, clean, and chunk the PDFs; train three complementary topic models (NMF, Anchored CorEx, BERTopic); and compare them with coherence, seed‑overlap, and term diversity, then read topic cards to interpret what the models found about dental fear/anxiety.”